-In our simulations, we use the energy dissipation model, presented in section 3., to describe the behavior of sensor nodes and consequently to simulate their energy dissipation.
-Therefore, each node has four modes of operation: state 1 (sensing off, radio off), state 2 (sensing on, radio off), state 3 (sensing on, radio receiving) and state 4 (sensing on, radio transmitting).
-The values of power consumption for each state were calculated based on information presented in [Hill et al., 2000]: state 1: 25.5 μ W, state 2: 38.72 mW, state 3: 52.2 mW and state 4: 74.7 mW.
+In our simulations, we use the energy dissipation model, presented in Section 3, to describe the behavior of sensor nodes and, consequently, to simulate their energy dissipation.
+Therefore, each node has four modes of operation: state

+1 (sensing off, radio off), state 2 (sensing on, radio off), state 3 (sensing on, radio receiving) and state 4 (sensing on, radio transmitting).
+The values of power consumption for each state were calculated based on information presented in [5]: state 1: 25.5 μ W, state 2: 38.72 mW, state 3: 52.2 mW and state 4: 74.7 mW.
 These values will be used throughout all simulations.